What is Title IX?

 This means a freely given agreement to the act of sexual penetration or sexual conduct in question.
 Lack of verbal or physical resistance or submission by the victim resulting from the use of force or threat of force by the accused shall not constitute consent.
 The manner of dress of the victim at the time of the offense shall not constitute consent.

-View the notice of complaintant's rights.
+View the notice of complainant's rights.

 Check out some tips to reduce your risk of abuse.